appbaseio/Docs/content/docs/reactivesearch/v3/list/tabdatalist.md

 -   **showCount** `Boolean` [optional] show a count of the number of occurences besides each list item.
 Defaults to `false`.
--   **displayAsVertical** `Boolean` [optional] layout tabs for the list vertically instead of horizontally.
+-   **displayAsVertical** `Boolean` [optional] layout tabs vertically.
+Defaults to `false`.
--   **showSearch** `Boolean` [optional]
-    Filter tabs using a search bar
+-   **showSearch** `Boolean` [optional] filter tabs using a search bar
--   **showRadio** `Boolean` [optional] show radio buttons with tabs just as we are using a `SingleDataList`
+-   **showRadio** `Boolean` [optional] show radio buttons just as we are using a `SingleDataList`
 -   **URLParams** `Boolean` [optional] enable creating a URL query string parameter based on the selected value of the list.
 This is useful for sharing URLs with the component state.
 Defaults to `false`.
 -   **renderItem** `Function` [optional]